cmermingas/gomez_touger/_pages/criminal/bond_hearings.md

 Waiting for a public defender to represent you at a bond hearing may take days.
 You may want to work with a lawyer at
 {{ site.data.business.name }} We represent individuals at bond hearings in Florida.
-To schedule a free consultation with our Tampa bond hearings attorneys, please call {{ site.data.locations.tampa.phone }}.
+To schedule a free consultation with our Tampa bond hearings attorneys, please call {{ site.data.business.locations.tampa.phone }}.

 ## Representation At Bond Hearings